commitizen-tools/commitizen/docs/tutorials/github_actions.md

 Once the new tag is created, triggering an automatic publish command would be desired.

-In order to do so, the crendetial needs to be added with the information of our PyPI account.
+In order to do so, the credential needs to be added with the information of our PyPI account.

 Instead of using username and password, we suggest using [api token](https://pypi.org/help/#apitoken) generated from PyPI.